How to Spot the Signs of Dehydration

 There are several ways you can tell if someone is starting to experience dehydration.
 For example, a baby or small child may pass urine that is darker than normal, or may feel tired, dizzy or unusually cranky.
 Also, the eyes and mouth may be drier than normal.

 When symptoms become severe, a person may exhibit weakness, confusion and be unable to sweat.
 Other signs include a headache, a sluggish feeling or difficulty breathing.
-If someone experiences abdominal or chest pains, that is a sign they need to get medical help
+If someone experiences abdominal or chest pains, that is a sign they need to get medical help immediately.

 The sooner you spot the signs of dehydration, the better you can help keep the problem from becoming dangerous.
 Give the person small sips of water or a sports drink, and find the nearest shady area.
 Remove excess layers of clothing and put a wet t-shirt or towel around their neck.
 This will help their body return to a normal temperature.